John S. Rice: Political career

 Rice was elected to the Pennsylvania State Senate in 1932.
 He was elected Democratic floor leader in 1937, following the resignation of Warren Roberts, who took office as State Auditor General.
 He was elected the Senate's President pro tempore in 1939.

 In 1946, he was the Democratic nominee for governor, but lost to Republican State Attorney General James Duff.

 Gubernatorial appointments

 In 1955, Governor George Leader named Rice to the first round of appointments to the overhauled Pennsylvania Liquor Control Board.
 He resigned from the board later that year, when Leader appointed him Secretary of the Department of Property and Supplies (now the Department of General Services).

 After resigning from the cabinet in 1957, he returned to his apple farm and packaging business.
 However, in 1958, Leader again appointed Rice to a position in his cabinet, having him succeed the deceased James Finnegan as Secretary of the Commonwealth.
 Rice was also elected chair of the State Democratic Party in 1959.

 In 1961, Rice received his final political appointment, when President Kennedy named him U.S. Ambassador to the Netherlands.
 He stepped-down from the position three years later.
+He returned to his former position of state party chair in 1965 following the resignation of Otis Morse.
+He did not seek reelection in 1966.